 The basic ingredients to make Thai Iced Tea are:

-- Black tea and spices OR Thai Tea Mix
+- Black tea bags or loose tea leaves and spices OR Thai Tea Mix

-There are two ways to make this tea: the easy way and the hard way.
+There are two different ways to make this tea: the easy way and the hard way.

-The hard way involves gathering up some authentic Thai spices like star anise, cardamom pods and cloves, and simmering them with black tea.
+The hard way involves gathering up some authentic Thai spices like star anise, cardamom pods and cloves, and simmering them with black tea leaves.
+This more authentic recipe is more work, but if you’ve got the time, pull out your Thai chefs hat and give it a go.

-The easy way, which I use and I’m going to share with you involves using a prepackaged Thai Tea Mix that already contains the Thai spices.
+The easy way, which I use and I’m going to share with you involves using prepackaged authentic Thai Tea Mixes that already contain the Thai spices.

 The Easy Way: Using a Packaged Thai Tea Mix